 Diagnosis of Miller Fisher Syndrome

-Tackling miller fisher syndrome’s diagnosis means checking many things.
+Tackling MSF’s diagnosis means checking many things.
 This includes a detailed look at the nervous system, blood tests, and pictures of your insides.
 This finds the three main symptoms and makes sure it’s not something else.

 Neurological Examination

-The nerve check is key for diagnosing miller fisher syndrome.
+The nerve check is key for diagnosing MSF.
 The doctor will look at how your muscles work, how your eyes move, and how you respond when they tap your reflexes.
 They’re checking for signs that point to this syndrome, like trouble walking straight, eye problems, and no reflexes.

 Laboratory Tests